-None of the alternatives under consideration for this action are expected to adversely impact species or critical habitat listed under the Endangered Species Act (ESA).
+None of the alternatives under consideration for this action are expected to adversely impact species or critical habitat listed under the ESA.
 Establishing commercial trip limits for hogfish as addressed in this action would not alter the way in which the snapper grouper fishery is prosecuted in terms of gear types used or areas fished; nor would any of the alternatives substantially increase or decrease fishing effort.
 Therefore, no impacts on ESA-listed species or designated critical habitat thereof are anticipated as a result of this action (see Section 3.2.4 for a detailed description of ESA-listed species and critical habitat in the action area).

 The proposed alternatives under this action would not alter the way the commercial portion of the snapper grouper fishery for hogfish is prosecuted.
-Furthermore, the gears predominantly used by hogfish commercial fishermen (spear and hook-and-line gear) are known to have minimal to no bycatch issues, and do little damage to physical or biogenic habitats (Blue Ocean 2010; Seafood Watch 2010).
-Therefore, no adverse effects on EFH, EFH-HAPCs, or Coral HAPCs are anticipated (see Section 3.1 and Appendix H for a detailed description of EFH in the South Atlantic Region).
+Furthermore, the gear predominantly used by hogfish commercial fishermen (spear and hook-and-line gear) are known to have minimal to no bycatch issues, and do little damage to physical or biogenic habitats (Blue Ocean 2010; Seafood Watch 2010).
+Therefore, no adverse effects on EFH, EFH-HAPCs, or Coral

+HAPCs are anticipated (see Section 3.1 and Appendix H for a detailed description of EFH in the South Atlantic region).

-Generally, trip limits are not considered to be economically efficient because they require an increase in trips and associated trip costs to land the same amount of fish.
+Generally, trip limits are not considered to be economically efficient because they require an increase in the number of trips and associated trip costs to land the same amount of fish.
 The fewer the number of trips that have to stop targeting hogfish because the trip limit has been reached would result in the least amount of direct negative economic effect.
-Alternative 2 applies to the GA-NC stock, while Alternative 3 applies to the FLK/EFL stock.
-Alternatives 2 and 3 each have different trip limits.
 There are no specific trip costs available for average trip costs associated with either stock, therefore specific values associated with trip costs cannot be estimated.